 When to Incorporate a Prototype

 Utilizing a prototype will remove most of the potential confusion involved with project development, whereas if the team only had wireframes, there could be a ton of questions and confusion.
-For projects on the simpler side, a full blown prototype isn’t always necessary, but in these cases the use of interactive components are helpful to the development team, as they can show button or menu states, dropdown options, and more – all without having to leave the wireframe.
-This saves the designer time during prototyping, since the different states are created when the components are made at the beginning of the design phase and the designer isn’t having to go in and duplicate frames to show all the different states of a button or menu.
+For projects on the simpler side, a full-blown prototype isn’t always necessary, but in these cases, the use of interactive components is helpful to the development team, as they can show button or menu states, dropdown options, and more – all without having to leave the wireframe.
+This saves the designer time during prototyping since the different states are created when the components are made at the beginning of the design phase and the designer isn’t having to go in and duplicate frames to show all the different states of a button or menu.

 Using the interactive components in conjunction with a prototype gives the best reflection of what the final product will look like, along with ensuring that the overall usability and UX are what they are meant to be.

 Another significant benefit of utilizing a prototype in your projects is that you can do real user testing before ever going into development.
 Two birds, one stone, much?
 And in doing so, the production team saves time and money before the product even launches.
 When a team only uses static wireframes, you don’t get the opportunity to see how the end product would function in the real world.
 Using a prototype allows us to identify any issues or problems with navigation or UX before it hits the development floor.
 Utilizing user testing at this stage can ensure that you’re sending out a quality product the first time, which will only need minor tweaks and changes throughout its life cycle.

 Proof of Concept Prototypes